ICQ: History

 In April 2010, AOL sold ICQ to Digital Sky Technologies, headed by Alisher Usmanov, for $187.5 million.
 While ICQ was displaced by AOL Instant Messenger, Google Talk, and other competitors in the US and many other countries over the 2000s, it remained the most popular instant messaging network in Russian-speaking countries, and an important part of online culture.
 Popular UINs demanded over 11,000₽ in 2010.

 In September of that year, Digital Sky Technologies changed its name to Mail.Ru Group.
 Since the acquisition, Mail.ru has invested in turning ICQ from a desktop client to a mobile messaging system.
 As of 2013, around half of ICQ's users were using its mobile apps, and in 2014, the number of users began growing for the first time since the purchase.

-In March 2016, the source code of the client was released under the Apache license on GitHub.
+In March 2016, the source code of the client was released under an Apache License on GitHub.